It's here! Browse the 2024 Penguin Christmas gift guide

 Get tabbing

 You might have seen some rainbow-maned books kicking around on Instagram, TikTok and YouTube: welcome to tabbing!
 As shown above, tabbing is the process of marking out different parts of the book for different reasons.
 These reasons can be particular to both you and the book.
 Perhaps you want to highlight the scenes that you want to return to, those that include fantastic facts you'd like to remember or simply beautiful passages you may want to quote.
-You can use different colour tabs for each category, but you may want to make a key in the front cover to remind you which refers to what.
+You can use different coloured tabs for each category, but you may want to make a key in the front cover to remind you which refers to what.

 How does it help you read more?
 Well, devoted tabbers say it brings them everything from satisfaction to fun and mindfulness.
 It also gives you a reason to keep reading – and tabbing – that pleasing rainbow ruffle along the pages!